Democrats ‘not giving up’ on Biden bill, talks with Manchin

 The next steps remain highly uncertain for the president and his party, with Congress on recess for the holiday break.

-The White House appeared to take interest in Manchin’s preference for a re-imagined bill that would tackle a few top priorities, for longer duration, rather than the multifaceted and far-reaching House-passed version.
+The White House appeared to take interest in Manchin’s preference for a reimagined bill that would tackle a few top priorities, for longer duration, rather than the multifaceted and far-reaching House-passed version.

 But it will be extraordinarily difficult for progressive and centrist Democrats to rebuild trust to launch a fresh round of negotiations having devoted much of Biden’s first year in office to what is now essentially a collapsed effort.